-The following table summarizes outstanding options and other awards under NTIC's equity compensation plans as of August 31, 2020.
-NTIC's equity compensation plans as of August 31, 2020 were the Northern Technologies International Corporation 2019 Stock Incentive Plan, the Northern Technologies International Corporation Amended and Restated 2007 Stock Incentive Plan, and the Northern Technologies International Corporation Employee Stock Purchase Plan.
-Except for automatic annual grants of \$50,000 in options to purchase shares of NTIC common stock to NTIC's directors in consideration for their services as directors of NTIC and an automatic annual grant of \$10,000 in options to purchase shares of NTIC common stock to NTIC's Chairman of the Board in consideration for his services as Chairman, in each case on the first day of each fiscal year, and automatic initial pro rata grants of \$50,000 in options to purchase shares of NTIC conton stock to NTIC on the first date of their appointment as directors, options and other awards granted in the future under the Northern Technologies International Corporation 2019 Stock Incentive Plan are within the discretion of the Board of Directors and the Compensation Committee of the Board of Directors and, therefore, cannot be ascertained at this time.
+The following table summarizes outstanding options and other awards under NTIC's equity compensation plans as of August 31, 2021 were the Northern Technologies International Corporation Amended and Restated 2019 Stock Incentive Plan, the Northern Technologies International Corporation Amended and Restated 2007 Stock Incentive Plan, and the Northern Technologies International Corporation Employee Stock Purchase Plan.
+Except for automatic annual grants of \$50,000 in options to purchase shares of NTIC common stock to NTIC's directors in consideration for their services as directors of NTIC and an automatic annual grant of \$10,000 in options to purchase shares of NTIC common stock to NTIC's Chairman of the Board in consideration for his services as Chairman, in each case on the first day of each fiscal year, and automatic initial pro rata grants of \$50,000 in options to purchase shares of NTIC common stock to NTIC's new directors in consideration for their services as directors of NTIC on the first date of their appointment as directors, options and other awards granted in the future under the Northern Technologies International Corporation Amended and Restated 2019 Stock Incentive Plan are within the discretion of the Board of Directors and the Compensation Committee of the Board of Directors and, therefore, cannot be ascertained at this time.
 No future grants of options or other stock awards will be made under the Northern Technologies International Corporation Amended and Restated 2007 Stock Incentive Plan.

-Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1,127,968(1)(2) \$ 9.63 583,923(3) Equity compensation plans not approved by security holders - - lotal 1,127,968(1)(2) \$ 9.63 583,923(3)
+(a) (b) (c)

+Number of Securities

+Remaining Available for

+Number of Securities to be Future Issuance Under Equity

+Issued Upon Exercise of Weighted-Average Exercise Compensation Plans

+Outstanding Options, Price of Outstanding Options, (excluding securities reflected

+Plan Category Warrants and Rights Warrants and Rights in column (a))

+Equity compensation plans approved by

+security holders 1,426,651(1)(2) \$ 9.30 954,178(3)

+Equity compensation plans not approved by

+security holders

+Total 1,426,651(1)(2) \$ 9.30 954,178(3)